Table of Contents Contents

 16/168 hours x $1,500 = $142.85 (your total home office deduction)

-Excessive home office expenses often trigger an audit, so be honest about the size of your home office and the expenses that go with it.
+Excessive home office expenses often trigger an audit, so be honest about the size of your home office and the expenses and services that go with it.

 Other common mistakes to avoid include: